hirokrishna/City-Bus/README.md

 4. **Access the application**
    - Open your browser and navigate to `http://localhost:8000`
    - The app will automatically start with simulated bus movement

+### PWA Installation

+**On Mobile Devices:**
+1. Open the app in Chrome/Safari on your mobile device
+2. Tap the browser menu (⋮ or share button)
+3. Select "Add to Home Screen" or "Install App"
+4. The app will be installed and accessible from your home screen

+**On Desktop:**
+1. Open the app in Chrome/Edge
+2. Look for the install icon (⊕) in the address bar
+3. Click "Install" to add the app to your desktop

+**Generate Icons:**
+- Open `create-base64-icons.html` in your browser to generate PWA icons
+- Icons will be automatically downloaded to your downloads folder
+- Move the generated PNG files to the `icons/` directory

 ### Environment Variables